MarioBernal23/shopsphere/README.md

 **Completed**

-ShopSphere is considered a completed personal learning project.
-Further development may be done in future if new ideas arise.
+ShopSphere is a completed personal learning project.
+I may continue developing it in the future if I have new ideas.